meridian-analytics/specviz/examples/example-basic-audio/readme.md

 This example demonstrates how to load and control playback of an audio file.
 Specviz expects a fully decoded audio buffer and a React loading pattern of your choice.
-The `AudioContext.load` helper is provided for convenience.
+The `Audio.load` helper is provided for convenience.
 Below is a common `react-router-dom` example.

 ```tsx